luminati-io/scrapy-web-scraping/README.md

 ### IP Blocking

-Many websites implement IP blocking to prevent excessive requests from a single source.
+Many websites implement [IP blocking](https://brightdata.com/blog/proxy-101/how-to-bypass-an-ip-ban) to prevent excessive requests from a single source.
 If a site detects unusual patterns of requests (like those from a scraping bot), it may temporarily or permanently block your IP address.

-If you encounter IP blocking, consider using rotating IP addresses or a proxy service to distribute your requests across multiple IPs.
+If you encounter IP blocking, consider using [rotating IP addresses](https://brightdata.com/solutions/rotating-proxies) to distribute your requests across multiple IPs.

 ## Summary